 5. Not using an expert

 The transfer of a property from one person to another is a legal transaction, and several processes must be followed in actioning this.
-When it comes to engaging in this type of transaction, it’s essential that an experienced property lawyer is engaged.
-An experienced property lawyer will assist in reviewing contracts and other documentation throughout the process, negotiating a fair deal, meeting contract deadlines, liaising with all relevant parties and much more.
+An experienced property lawyer can assist in reviewing contracts and other documentation throughout the process, negotiating a fair deal, meeting contract deadlines, liaising with all relevant parties and much more.

 Many people are unaware of the difference between a property lawyer and a conveyancer.
 Both property lawyers and conveyancers are qualified to act in a conveyancing transaction.
-However, a conveyancer will only specialise in the transfer of ownership.
-In contrast, a property lawyer holds an extensive range of legal skills, which can greatly advantage throughout a conveyancing transaction.
+However, a conveyancer will only specialise in the transfer of ownership of the property.
+On the other hand, a property lawyer holds an extensive range of legal skills, providing a client with a higher-level of service and legal advice.

-Most lawyers and conveyancers charge a fixed conveyancing fee.
-Conveyancers generally offer a cheaper conveyancing fee but are only limited to providing conveyancing work.
+Conveyancers generally offer a cheaper fee because the conveyancing work they complete is somewhat limited.
 They cannot provide advice in complex legal matters, and in most cases, you will get what you pay for.

 If you want peace of mind that if something goes wrong with your conveyancing matter, you are adequately protected and have a qualified legal professional to give you advice and guidance, you are better off letting a property lawyer handle your transaction.